JosephLai241/nomad/README.md

 			+ [`releases info`](#releases-info)
 		* [Update `nomad`](#update-nomad)

-# What Is `nomad` and Why?
+# Introduction

 I often use the `tree` command whenever I am programming.
 I think it is a very clever tool but unfortunately a bit outdated by today's standards.
 I wanted to write my own next gen `tree` command, so I did just that.

 This project is inspired by [`lsd`][lsd]'s colorization and icons. `lsd` is an improved `ls` alternative written in Rust.

-# Features

-At its core, `nomad` is, again, an alternative/upgraded `tree` command with the following differences:
+`nomad` is a command-line tool that:

-* Displays a stylized tree which integrates icons and colors.
+* Can display a stylized tree which integrates icons and colors.
 * Git integration
 	+ Respect `.gitignore` and rules defined in similar `.ignore`-type files.
 This is enabled by default.
 	+ Display Git status markers next to items within a Git repository.
 This is enabled by default.